bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 not as problematic as in other type systems as it is perfectly valid and safe to specialise a more general type to any compatible specialisation.
 This does not contradict type safety.
-In the same way functions are specialised to operations or data types to behaviours a type can be specialised to another one using the specialisation operator `+>` or a library `` `auto` `` declaration.
+In the same way functions are specialised to operations or data types to concepts a type can be specialised to another one using the specialisation operator `+>` or a library `` `auto` `` declaration.

 		(`auto A B)